 Rain garden tour

 Visit the award-winning International Student Center rain garden, designed and constructed by students and faculty from the department of landscape architecture/regional and community planning.
-Sculpture students and faculty installed rain bowls.
 The rain garden reduces stormwater runoff and improves water quality by using permeable pavements and collecting rooftop runoff for a native plant perennial garden.
+Meet at the garden, off of Mid-Campus Drive and south of Call Hall and Claflin Road.
 1 to 1:30 p.m.
 International Student Center.
-Meet at the garden, off of Mid-Campus Drive and south of Call Hall and Claflin Road.

 Seaton Hall native plant research and demonstration green roofs

-Learn about Seaton Hall’s two living roofs, completed in May 2009 and May 2012.
-Tours will depart from 106C Seaton at 11 and 11:30 a.m.
-Includes walking stairs.
+Learn about Seaton Hall's two living roofs, completed in May 2009 and May 2012.
+These sites allow the first testing of green roof design and materials in this region.
+Tours will depart from the Seaton Center Wing, first floor, at 11 and 11:30 a.m.
+Please note that the tour includes stairs.

 Visit the library, meet the staff and experience Weigel Library for yourself.
 Weigel Library houses the university's collection of 40,000 architecture, planning and design resources.
 323 Seaton Hall.

 Want to show off your creativity and design skills?
-Stop by the third floor of Seaton Hall and spend some time contributing to Lego creations.
+Stop by Weigel Library in Seaton Halland spend some time contributing to Lego creations.